nicholasdille/container-slides/160_gitlab_ci/140_merge_requests/exercise.md

 Now we want to check which jobs are executed in the context of a merge request:

 1. Create a new branch based on `main`
+1. Push a change to the new branch, e.g. small change to the `README.md` file
 1. Create a merge request into `main`

 Afterwards check the pipeline in the GitLab UI.
 You should see a successful pipeline run.